Last reviewed 20 May 2020

 In this feature Caroline Raine discusses the coronavirus (COVID-19) and the dispensations that may be allowed to help to support the chemical industry.

 The coronavirus (COVID-19) is fast spreading and is providing daily challenges to the supply chain.
-Medical supplies, hand sanitiser, loo roll and groceries are all in high demand!
+While the demand for loo roll and groceries seems to be more stable, the demand for medical supplies and hand sanitizer along with personal protective equipment remains high!
 The government is working hard to help keep goods moving and getting to us.

 European Chemicals Agency

 The European Chemicals Agency (ECHA) has vowed to support EU-wide action against COVID-19.
 Working with the European Commission, ECHA promises to support Member States and industry in addressing disinfectant shortages and will also extend some of its deadlines to help chemicals companies.

 Bjorn Hansen, ECHA’s Executive Director says: “It is essential to ensure that there are enough disinfectants available for health professionals and European citizens.
 The main limiting factor seems to be the availability of active substances used in these biocidal products — in particular isopropanol, 1-propanol and ethanol.
 We are working, together with the Commission, on special arrangements to help Member States and companies get more disinfectants on the market as soon as possible.”

 ECHA have extended deadlines, payment terms have been extended by in some cases 2 months.
 Draft decisions will open for comment for an extra 30 days.
 Companies that have deadlines falling between March and May will have them extended by 2 months.

 Flexibility is being given to contributions to consultations related to REACH restrictions, and many are being assessed on a case-by-case basis.